husnejahan/Keras-Model-deployment/README.md

 # Keras-Model-deployment with Flask API

-# I used the Keras Sequential model API

-# The Sequential model is a linear stack of layers.
+I used the Keras Sequential model API.
+The Sequential model is a linear stack of layers.
 The layers of the CNN are:

  a) 2D convolution layer[Conv2D(filters, kernel_size]